PTC 151 Dynamics of Biblical Change

 Faculty will present counseling cases for group discussion and students will present their own cases for supervision.
 Along with applying the content of the other counseling courses, topics include professional and ethical issues.
 Not available to M.Div. or M.A.R. students.
 Auditing not permitted.

 Spring semester, two hours.
-Ms. Bernhardt and staff.
+Ms. Bernhardt.